andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-27-notes-from-blockchain-summit-london.md

-# Notes from Blockchain Summit London
+# Notes from Blockchain Summit London, Day 1

 After Angelhack at the weekend I decided to spend more time understanding Blockchain, and coincidentally it's Blockchain Summit London this week.

 These are my notes, focusing on potential uses and some of the challenges.

-It's a longer post, but covers the whole of the first day, and the morning of the second.
+TLDR: You need Distributed Ledger Technology or blockchain when multiple people are involved and they don’t trust each other.
+Otherwise you could use a database.

 The first talk I attended was an enjoyable session from [Valeriy](https://twitter.com/vdlife) and Tatiana from [MyWish](https://twitter.com/mywishplatform) which is a platform for creating smart contracts without programming skills.